All Episodes

 When you're not being authentic.
 The conversation can't feel authentic

-when you're engaged with the cool dude rather than a father.
+when you're engaged with the cool dude rather than a

 (45:33):

-conversation is artificial and it can't feel satisfying in the
+the conversation is artificial and it can't feel satisfying in

-way that you would like to.
+the way that you would like it to.

-Speaker 3 (45:38):
+Speaker 4 (45:38):

 Yeah, I just feel like whatever he'd say, it almost